 The key is research.
 Check Ebay, the auction houses, your local buy-and-sell sites, clock shops, antique stores and online message boards to get a feel for prices and bear in mind that markets are volatile

 Age and condition Many people are lured into thinking their clock is worth a lot of money when they see a similar clock by the same maker sell for a high price at auction.
 If there are pieces missing from the case, for example, or the hands are broken, the value will be adversely affected.
 If the dial has been badly repainted or there are poor repairs the clock is not perceived as valuable.
 The condition of your clock will dictate the price.

+Desirability is region specific.
 There were many parlour clocks made but those crafted by the Hamilton Clock Company in the 1880s (Hamilton, Ontario, Canada) are very desirable by Canadian collectors.
-Arthur Pequegnat clocks whether they be wall clocks, hall clocks, mantel clocks or kitchen clocks will always fetch significantly higher prices than similar clocks because they are actively sought after by collectors in Canada.
-Martin Cheney clocks (1810) made in Montreal (Canada) are highly collectible, of exceptional quality and are very rare.
-True Vienna Regulator clocks such as a Biedermeier made prior to 1850 are very desirable, reflect sky-high asking prices and are valued more than contemporary versions.
+Arthur Pequegnat clocks whether they be wall clocks, hall clocks, mantel clocks or kitchen clocks will always fetch significantly higher prices than similar styled clocks because they are actively sought after by collectors in Canada.
+That same Pequegnat clock sold in southern California would fetch but a few dollars.

 Mechanism type Generally three train clocks (time, strike and chime) are mechanically more complex and are normally valued higher than two train (time and strike) clocks.
-Three-weight Vienna Regulator Grande Sonnerie clocks generally command higher prices that a single or two weight Vienna Regulator.
+Three-weight Vienna Regulator Grande Sonnerie clocks generally command higher prices than a single or two weight Vienna Regulator.

-Do your research
+Doing your research

 Research is key.
-Check EBay, reputable auction houses, your local buy-and-sell sites, clock shops, antique stores and online message boards to get a feel for prices and bear in mind that markets are extremely volatile.
-What may have sold for several hundred dollars years ago (30 hour Ogee clocks are an excellent example) might be worth half or a third of that today.
+My advice is to check EBay, reputable auction houses, your local buy-and-sell sites, clock shops, antique stores and online message boards to get a feel for prices all the while bearing in mind that markets are extremely volatile.
+What may have sold for several hundred dollars years ago (30 hour Ogee clocks are a prime example) might be worth half or a third of that today.

 Perhaps now is as good a time as any to buy that special clock.
 It is, indeed, a buyers market.
-It bears repeating that knowledge is power whether you are buying or selling an antique or vintage clock.
+However, knowledge is power when buying or selling any antique or vintage clock.